Indian Motorcycle Brands

 Bajaj Logo

 The founder of the company, named after himself, was Jamnalal Bajaj, who, in November 1949, was a seller and importer of scooters of foreign brands.
 Ten years later, he acquired the right to manufacture his machinery.
 The production of motorized rickshaws under his brand was started.
 Rickshaws became very popular, and by the 70s of the last century, under the emblem of the brand Bajaj, they produced more than 100,000.
 In 1995, the number of this type of equipment exceeded several million.
 Success contributed to the expansion of production, for which, in 1986, a contract was signed with Kawasaki.
-Since that time, products began to come out under the brand name Bajaj-Kawasaki, and Bajaj factories began to create licensed Japanese motorcycles.
+Since then, products began to come out under the brand name Bajaj-Kawasaki, and Bajaj factories began creating licensed Japanese motorcycles.
 Today, Bajaj is the 6th largest motorcycle manufacturer in the world.

 The brand logo has a single emblem color – medium Persian blue.
 It is a common symbol of the god Krishna in India.
 Blue symbolizes strength, masculinity, the guarantee of victory, and universal accessibility.
 The main element of the emblem is a stylized sign of a flying bird.
 Under it, there is an inscription – the name of the brand, made in a font, the development of which took into account modern requirements for visualization and ease of perception of images.
 The simplicity and brevity of the emblem are the keys to its easy memorization and recognition.